Netflix addresses claim it sent celebrity chef legal threat over Meghan criticism

 Netflix addresses claim it sent celebrity chef legal threat over Meghan Markle criticism

-Chef claimed his anti-Meghan comments saw him receive a warning from streaming service
+Chef alleged his anti-Meghan comments saw him receive a warning from streaming service

 Netflix has denied issuing a celebrity chef with a legal warning for criticising Meghan Markle’s cookery show.

-Released last month, the critically mauled series With Love, Meghan followed the Duchess of Sussex through her everyday life with Prince Harry at her Montecito, California home, as she cooks and hosts family members and friends.
+Released last month, the critically mauled series With Love, Meghan followed the Duchess of Sussex through her everyday life with Prince Harry as she cooks and hosts family members and friends.

 Jameson Stocks, a 41-year-old food connoisseur who once cooked for King Charles, hit out at the series, calling it “terrible” and “hard to watch”.